pwittchen/ReactiveNetwork/docs/RxJava1.x/README.md

 - [Project Bass - Android app](http://projectbass.org/)
 - and more...

 Are you using this library in your app and want to be listed here?
-Send me a Pull Request or an e-mail to piotr@wittchen.biz.pl
+Send me a Pull Request or an e-mail to piotr@wittchen.io

 Getting help
 ------------